rm3l/rhdh-must-gather/README.md

   - Standard must-gather directory structure
 - **Can be disabled** with `--without-namespace-inspect` flag (not recommended - removes OMC compatibility)

+### Heap Dumps (opt-in, disabled by default)
+- **Memory diagnostics** from running backstage-backend containers using `--with-heap-dumps`
+- **Integrated collection**: Heap dumps are collected automatically **right after pod logs** for each Helm release and Backstage CR
+- **Per-deployment context**: Each heap dump is stored within its deployment/CR directory for easy correlation with logs
+- **Automatic detection**:
+  - Finds all running backstage-backend pods for each deployment
+  - Targets only the `backstage-backend` container (skips all sidecars automatically)
+  - Detects Node.js process PID using portable methods (`ps` command or `/proc` filesystem)
+  - Works with minimal container images without `pidof` or `pgrep` utilities
+- **Collection method**:
+  - **SIGUSR2 signal** sent directly to the backstage-backend container via `kubectl exec`
+  - Works if Node.js is started with `--heapsnapshot-signal=SIGUSR2` (recommended) or if application has heapdump module/custom SIGUSR2 handler
+  - Simple, reliable, and works with any Kubernetes version
+- **Process metadata**: Memory usage, Node.js version, disk space, and process information collected alongside dumps
+- **Use cases**: Memory leak troubleshooting, performance analysis, and OOM investigations
+- **File format**: `.heapsnapshot` files compatible with Chrome DevTools and other heap analysis tools
+- **Important limitations**:
+  - Requires application to handle SIGUSR2 signal.
+Choose ONE of:
+    - ⭐ `NODE_OPTIONS="--heapsnapshot-signal=SIGUSR2 --diagnostic-dir=/tmp"` (built-in Node.js, recommended - no image rebuild!)
+    - `NODE_OPTIONS="--require heapdump"` with heapdump module in image
+    - Custom SIGUSR2 signal handler in application code
+  - **Note**: `--diagnostic-dir=/tmp` is required for containers with read-only root filesystems
+  - Heap dumps can be very large (100MB-1GB+ per pod) and take several minutes per deployment
+  - Success rate depends on application instrumentation

 ### Cluster Information (optional)
 - **Cluster-wide diagnostic dump** using `oc cluster-info dump` (enabled with `--cluster-info` flag)